 - work as an insolvency practitioner (an authorised debt specialist)

-It’s a criminal offence to break the restrictions - you might be prosecuted if you do so.
+It’s a criminal offence to break the restrictions - you might be prosecuted if you do.

-You must co-operate with the people managing your bankruptcy, eg provide information they ask for.
+You must co-operate with the people managing your bankruptcy, eg provide them with the information they ask for.